Berndt Söderborg

-Berndt Söderborg (born 13 August 1933) is a Swedish chess player and International Arbiter (1993).
+Berndt Söderborg (13 August 1933 – 29 March 2024) was a Swedish chess player and International Arbiter (1993).

 Biography

 Berndt Söderborg was one of the strongest chess players in Sweden in the late 1950s and early 1960s.
 He participated in several Swedish Chess Championships.
 Also Berndt Söderborg was participant of the Stockholm International chess tournaments in 1962 and 1963.
 In the 1962 tournament he shared 2nd-3rd places with Grandmaster (GM) Salo Flohr.

 Berndt Söderborg played for Sweden in the Chess Olympiad: